MinecraftServerControl/MinecraftServerControl.github.io/docs/mscs/scheduling-tasks.md

 {: .no_toc }

-Schedule automatic backups, restarts, mapping and more using MSCS and cron, a scheduler software built into linux that can run programs on a set interval of time.
+Schedule automatic backups, restarts, mapping and more using MSCS and cron, a scheduler software built into UNIX that can run programs on a set interval of time.
 {: .fs-6 .fw-300 }